lac-dcc/DropletSearch/README.md

 This framework is used in the following published papers:

-TODO: in submission the paper.
+TODO: in submission of the paper.